haoyehaoye/website/docs/concepts/services-networking/service.md

 also named "my-service".

 Note that a `Service` can map an incoming port to any `targetPort`.
-By default the `targetPort` will be set to the same value as the `port` field.
-Perhaps more interesting is that `targetPort` can be a string, referring to the name of a port in the backend `Pods`.
+By default the `targetPort` will be set to the same value as the `port` field. <span style="color:red"> Perhaps more interesting is that `targetPort` can be a string, referring to the name of a port in the backend `Pods`.
 The actual port number assigned to that name can be different in each backend `Pod`.
-This offers a lot of flexibility for deploying and evolving your `Services`.
-For example, you can change the port number that pods expose in the next version of your backend software, without breaking clients.
+This offers a lot of flexibility for deploying and evolving your `Services`.  </span> For example, you can change the port number that pods expose in the next version of your backend software, without breaking clients.